raganwald/raganwald.github.com/_posts/2021-10-28-the-inner-osborne-effect.md

 ## Osborne, again

-But getting back to our company and its executives, the problem wasn't that they bet on the Product of Tomorrow, but they also _announced to its product development group that they was betting everything on the Product of Tomorrow_.
+But getting back to our company and its executives, the problem wasn't that the executives bet on the Product of Tomorrow, but that they also _announced to its Engineering and Product Management groups that they were betting everything on the Product of Tomorrow_.
+And then they followed through by blocking any attempt by Engineering or Product Management to invest in the original product.

 Compare and contrast this approach with Apple, who having succeeded with Apple II, went on to make big bets on Apple III, Lisa, Macintosh, Newton, iPhone, and iPad.